 Their reasoning was that they truly believed the love between them was still basically secure and didn’t get that the relationship was over until their partners actually walked out.

 They were, in fact, totally confused.

 Searching for answers, they come into therapy asking if I can help them gain some sanity as to why their partners left.
 They want to let go and move on, but can’t resolve their grief, because they don’t know what to let go of.

 As a relationship therapist for over 40 years, I have also been on the other end of the partners who chose to leave.

-Because of those many exposures, I can often help the partners left behind by sharing what other partners have told me as to why they left the way they did.
+Because of those many exposures, I can often help the partners left behind by sharing what other partners have told me as to why they left or leave a committed relationship.

 If you are one of those devoted partners who have faced this kind of unexpected and unpredictable abandonment, I hope I can help.

 From the generic pool of information given to me by the men and women who have left a partner behind, I’ve accumulated the following ten most common reasons why people decide to leave a committed relationship.

 They certainly do not cover all of the possible explanations but do encapsulate the core of those motivations and decisions.